Bouse, Arizona: Climate

 This area has a large amount of sunshine year round due to its stable descending air and high pressure.
 According to the Köppen Climate Classification system, Bouse has a desert climate, abbreviated "Bwh" on climate maps.

 Government

 The Bouse Domestic Water Improvement District provides water service to Bouse.
+Education is provided by the Bouse Elementary School District and the Bicentennial Union High School District.

 Economy

-An egg facility owned by Rose Acre Farms broke ground near Bouse on July 13, 2015.
-The facility was also planned to include a pullet farm, a rail spur from the Arizona and California Railroad, and a feed mill operation.
+A chicken egg facility owned by Rose Acre Farms, the Lone Cactus Farm, broke ground near Bouse in July 2015 and opened the following year.
 According to the president of the La Paz Economic Development Corporation, it is the biggest economic development project ever taken in the county.
-In early 2017, it was reported by the mayor of Parker that the facility has hens and its first truckload of eggs was out.
+A rail spur off the Arizona and California Railroad and a grain terminal serving the farm opened in December 2018.
+Another egg facility broke ground near Lone Cactus Farm in May 2023.